 Third Party Liability Claims for Construction Accidents

 If you have been injured on the job, you are entitled to workers’ compensation, regardless of who was at fault for causing the accident.
 Many people do not realize, though, that if someone other than you or your employer was also at fault for the accident, we could bring a third party claim against that party and obtain a much higher compensation award for your injuries.
 It is also important to keep in mind that for every dollar a workers’ comp carrier spends on an injured worker’s medical bills and wage loss claim, the carrier is entitled to reimbursement of the amount paid in the event the injured worker is successful in his or her third party recovery.

-After Construction Site Falls, Call Our Indianapolis Construction Accident Lawyer
+After Construction Site Falls, Call Our Indiana Construction Accident Lawyer

-If you or someone close to you has been injured in a construction site fall, including a scaffold accident or ladder accidents, contact us for a free consultation.
+If you or someone close to you has been injured in a construction site fall, including a scaffold accident or ladder accident, contact us for a free consultation.